 Part of a small, experienced, multi-disciplinary team.
 The core team included four individuals: myself, the PHP developer, our team manager, and our department director.
 Everyone on the team had over 10 years of experience with creating websites, and we each participated in drawing sketches on whiteboards, ideating and iterating design ideas, and submitting suggestions for information architecture.

 Sketches, wireframes, and mockups.
 I chose different design tools, depending on the specific challenge I needed to address on a given day.
-I don’t always jump straight into Photoshop to make a high fidelity comp.
 Some challenges were better addressed with paper sketches, while other challenges were better addressed with wireframes.
 Sometimes, high-fidelity comps were created in Photoshop, and other times, the high-fidelity deliverable was made with HTML and CSS.
 In each instance, I picked the tool that moved the process forward to the next stage as quickly as possible.

 Responsive web design from day one.
-Research from many sources showed a trend that more end users browse sites from mobile devices than ten years ago.
-Our analytics showed that the link to take visitors from the mobile site back to the desktop site was one of the most popular links on the site.
 The team agreed strongly that we preferred pursuing Responsive Web Design to streamline the user experience on our end users’ many varying devices.

 We examined dozens of other governments’ sites, commercial business sites, and university sites to get a picture of what other work exists in the market, and what design patterns seem to best solve the challenges of sorting and categorizing large amounts of information.
 The team favored the State of Hawaii’s award-winning site, for its attractive homepage and information architecture that caters to specific audiences: Government, Residents, Businesses, and Visitors.
 The City government offers a wide variety of services.
 We thought that residents looking for services geared toward them might get overwhelmed if they are forced to browse through services geared toward businesses, and so on.